Your apprenticeship at Admonter

 Teaching for adults is very important at Admonter.

-We offer an attractive option – adult apprenticeship – for interested adults who would like to start an apprenticeship again at Admonter.
-For people who have several years of professional experience, the recognition of professional skills shortens the path to completing an apprenticeship.
-Increased apprenticeship compensation is also offered in order to provide the adult apprentice with financial support during the apprenticeship period.
-This means that the path to becoming a skilled worker at Admonter is also open to assistants, school dropouts, high school graduates and career changers!
+We offer an attractive option – the adult apprenticeship – for interested adults who would like to start an apprenticeship at Admonter.
+For people with several years of professional experience, the recognition of professional skills shortens the path to completing an apprenticeship.
+An increased apprenticeship allowance is also offered to support adult apprentices financially during their apprenticeship.
+This means that the path to becoming a skilled worker at Admonter is also open to unskilled workers, school drop-outs, school leavers and career changers!

 Jakob Wittholm 25, apprenticeship according to HBLVA

-After graduating from the HBLVA in Vienna, Jakob fell in love with the landscape and mountains around Admont.
-“I came across the Admont wood industry through the professional encyclopedia and was immediately enthusiastic about the training opportunities there,” said Jakob when asked how he became aware of the Admont wood industry.
-He particularly likes that apprentices at Admonter benefit from their own apprentice trainer and mentor.
-You have the opportunity to contact them at any time if you have professional questions or personal challenges.
+After completing his A-levels at the HBLVA in Vienna, Jakob fell in love with the landscape and mountains around Admont.
+‘I came across the Admonter Holzindustrie via the job encyclopaedia and was immediately impressed by the training opportunities there,’ says Jakob when asked how he became aware of the Admonter Holzindustrie.
+He particularly likes the fact that apprentices at Admonter benefit from their own apprentice trainer and mentor.
+They have the opportunity to turn to him at any time with professional questions and private challenges.
 The above-average pay is just the icing on the cake.
-Jakob’s technical interest knows no bounds and, thanks to his open, friendly nature, he will definitely miss one or two milestones in his professional career.
+Jakob’s interest in technology knows no bounds and his open, likeable manner is sure to help him reach one or two milestones in his professional career.

 Our apprentice trainers